Vehicle App SDK

 Publish & subscribe messaging

 The SDK supports publishing messages to a MQTT broker and subscribing to topics of a MQTT broker.
-By leveraging the Dapr pub/sub building block for this purpose, the low-level MQTT communication is abstracted away from the Vehicle App developer.
-Especially the physical address and port of the MQTT broker is no longer configured in the Vehicle App itself, but rather is part of the Dapr configuration, which is outside of the Vehicle App.
+Using the Velocitas SDK, the low-level MQTT communication is abstracted away from the Vehicle App developer.
+Especially the physical address and port of the MQTT broker is no longer configured in the Vehicle App itself, but rather is set as an environment variable, which is outside of the Vehicle App.

 Publish MQTT Messages

-MQTT messages can be published easily with the publish_mqtt_event() method, inherited from VehicleApp base class:
+MQTT messages can be published easily with the publish_event() method, inherited from VehicleApp base class:

 "seatadjuster/currentPosition", json.dumps(req_data))